-Slate is a metamorphic rock which is derived from shale and composed of the sedimentation of mud, clay and/or volcanic ash.
-It is characterised by it's layering, which remains intrinsic to the structure of the stone, even through the metamorphic stage.
+Slate is a metamorphic rock that is derived from shale and composed of the sedimentation of mud, clay, and/or volcanic ash.
+It is characterised by its layering, which remains intrinsic to the structure of the stone, even through the metamorphic stage.

-Because of this structure, slate is almost always cleft (split rather than cut) when it is being processed.
-This leaves a surface which is entirely natural and has the undulations, which run through the layers of the stone, on show.
+Because of this structure, Slate is almost always cleft (split rather than cut) when it is being processed.
+This leaves a surface that is entirely natural and has the undulations, which run through the layers of the stone on show.

 The riven, cleft edge is (almost) always the finish that a slate floor tile will come in.
 This is because of the relative fragility of the surface of the stone.
-As such, slate has a certain charm which sets it apart from other stones which may emulate the rustic, rugged look, but which will never fully achieve the character displayed in slate's natural cleft.
+As such, Slate has a certain charm that sets it apart from other stones which may emulate the rustic, rugged look, but which will never fully achieve the character displayed in Slate's natural cleft.

 The edging will generally either be a honed edge or in some cases a tumbled edge (such as our Shepton Flagstones).
 Slate lends itself wonderfully to both these looks and, given its rustic feel but (generally) uniform colour, sits well in both modern and rustic schemes.
 For more information and a closer look at the Slates which we supply, visit our showroom!